The basics of service design (Guide part 1)

-Many organizations have simply lost sight of their customer's experience and what it is like to receive services and interact with their organization.
-At the forefront of what makes service design important is that it helps organizations refocus and see their service delivery from the perspective of their customers.
+Many organizations have simply lost sight of their customers’ experience and what it is like to receive services and interact with their organization.
+At the forefront of what makes service design important is its capacity to help organizations refocus and see their service delivery from the perspective of their customers.

-By deeply understanding the experience of people who engage with their services, organizations are much better placed to make service innovation decisions that improve both customer satisfaction as well as business outcomes.
+By deeply understanding the experience of people who engage with their services, organizations are in a better position to make service innovation decisions that improve both customer satisfaction and business outcomes.

-Through taking a systematic approach to service design, organizations are able to realize many important benefits, including;
+Through taking a systematic approach to service design, organizations are able to reap the following benefits:

-- Having better insights that lead to innovative and improved methods for service delivery that are more useful, usable and enjoyable for customers.
+- Having better insights that lead to innovative and improved methods for service delivery, which in turn are more useful, usable and enjoyable for customers.

 - An understanding of customer pain points when receiving services.

-- A heightened level of focus for solving the right problem - by reducing assumptions and framing chosen problems in the right way.
+- A heightened level of focus for solving the right problem - by reducing assumptions and framing chosen problems in the right manner.

 - Reduced inefficiencies within organizations by helping to choreograph service delivery in streamlined ways.